 Notes for Extended Abstracts:

-Extended abstracts enhance the international citation impact of the academic papers.
-Therefore, extended abstracts should be designed to provide a summary of the whole paper.
-Extended abstracts should be written in English.
-Extended abstracts should be written in a way to cover the conceptual framework, aim, importance, method, findings, conclusions, and recommendations of the relevant research paper with due regard to the characteristics of the discipline in which the study is carried out.
-Extended abstract should be placed right after the English Abstract and before the Introduction.
-The extended abstract should begin on a new page and be single-spaced, spacing between the paragraphs should be 0 pt both before and after, and the font type should be 9-point Times New Roman.
+Extended abstracts enhance the international citation impact of academic papers.
+Therefore, they should provide a summary of the entire paper and be written in English.
+Extended abstracts should be between 600 and 800 words.
+Taking into account the characteristics of the relevant discipline, they should cover the conceptual framework, aim, significance, method, findings, conclusions, and recommendations of the research.
+The extended abstract should be placed immediately after the English Abstract and before the Introduction.
+The extended abstract should begin on a new page, be single-spaced with 0 pt spacing before and after paragraphs, and use 9-point Times New Roman font.

 Plagiarism (Similarity) Notice: